civican/legisinfo/44-1/bills/C-33/bill_text.md

 in relation to applying for equivalency certificates described in subsection 31(1), approvals or registrations.

-> **Explanatory Note**:
-> Relevant portion of subsection 29(1):
-> *Existing Text*:
-> > The Minister may make orders fixing any fees or charges, or determining the manner of calculating any fees or charges, to be paid
-> >
-> > in relation to applying for transportation security clearances described in subsection 5.2(2), equivalency certificates described in subsection 31(1), approvals or registrations under this Act.

 ### Section 45

   **(1)** Subsections 31(2) and (2.1) of the Act are replaced by the following:

-    **(2)** The Minister may issue an emergency certificate authorizing any activity to be carried on in a manner that does not comply with this Act if the Minister is satisfied that the activity is necessary to deal with an emergency in which there is danger to public safety **or to security**.
+    **(2)** The Minister may issue an emergency certificate authorizing any activity to be carried on in a manner that does not comply with this Act if the Minister is satisfied that the activity is necessary to deal with an emergency in which there is danger to public safety or to security.

-    **(2.1)** The Minister may, in the public interest **or for the purposes of security**, issue a temporary certificate authorizing any activity to be carried on in a manner that does not comply with this Act.
+    **(2.1)** The Minister may, in the public interest or for the purposes of security, issue a temporary certificate authorizing any activity to be carried on in a manner that does not comply with this Act.

   **(2)** Subsection 31(6) of the Act is replaced by the following:

     **(6)** The Minister may revoke an equivalency, emergency or temporary certificate — including an emergency or temporary certificate the contents of which have been issued orally — if

-      the Minister is no longer satisfied of the matter described in subsection (1), (2) or (2.1), **as the case may be**;
+      the Minister is no longer satisfied of the matter described in subsection (1), (2) or (2.1), as the case may be;

       the regulations have been amended and have the same effect as the certificate; or

-      **the Minister is of the opinion that it is in the public interest to do so.**
+      the Minister is of the opinion that it is in the public interest to do so.

 ### Section 46